hitoshi-watase/nablla/docs/4-binding-and-events.en.md

 | Update | Data changes trigger re-evaluation of related expressions |
 | Isolation | Each world manages its own data and event flow |
 | Result | User actions and DOM updates remain automatically synchronized |

-By removing the traditional separation between “logic” and “markup,”
-Nablla makes event handling declarative, minimal, and self-contained.
-A user action simply changes data, and the DOM follows - nothing more, nothing less.